-My 3-day Choquequirao trekking in Cusco
+My 3-day Choquequirao trek, near Cusco

-After the meal we began to search for an arriero and a donkey for transportation of our equipment.
-This proved more difficult than we could predict.
-Practically the rainy season, already post hiking season, and here it appeared all arrieros were hired.
-It was only after about an hour of searching we were able to get one, although not with a more favorable price for us.
-Our arriero presented the conditions: we have to pay for four days, even though we were planning the route for 3 days, and no less than 35 soles per donkey and 30 soles per arriero.
-Total, it was 65 soles per day, that is 260 soles for 4 days.
-Due to the fact that was the only arriero who we were able to find and due to the fact that no one wanted to carry 4-days equipment on their back, we did not even think about haggling.
-Quickly we accepted the conditions and we could finally, at about 11am, hit the road.
+After the meal, we began to search for an arriero (donkey Shepard) and a donkey for transportation of our equipment.
+This proved to be more difficult that we predicted.
+Probably because the rainy season had already started, so all the arrieros were already hired.
+After an hour of searching, we were able to find one, however not at a favorable price.
+Our arriero’s conditions were as follows: we would have to pay for four days, despite only planning the route for 3 days – 35 Soles per donkey and 30 Soles per arriero, per day.
+Therefore, it cost 65 Soles per day, or 260 Soles for 4 days.
+Given that this was the only arriero we could find and that no one wanted to carry 4-days worth of equipment on their backs, we quickly accepted his conditions.
+Finally, by around 11:00 AM, we were able to commence with our trek!

 If you do not hike too often, you may find you have troubles with this part.